project-hanse/prototype-a/README.md

 ![Architecture Diagram Overview](./docs/architecture/overview.png)

+The following sections will be adapted and extended as the project progresses.

 ### Sequence Diagram Iteration 1

 The first iteration, implementing the execution of a pipeline, follows this diagram: